-Optimizing your Google My Business (GMB) profile is critical to your company’s success in local search engine optimization (SEO).
+Optimizing your Google Business profile is critical to your company’s success in local search results.
 Not only will you show up in Google maps and local search results so customers can find you, but you can also display important information about your business, link important articles or upcoming events, and showcase your customer reviews.
 The challenge is rising above the spammy listing in local results to get your business traffic.
 Further, Google likes to keep users on Google and not on your website.
 Thus, measuring phone calls and interactions on your Google Business profile is critical to knowing if your local map SEO efforts are working or not.

 GMB spam happens when businesses use unethical tactics to manipulate Google’s algorithm.
 Spam can appear in a variety of formats, including:

 Google’s GMB guidelines state that business listings should use the business’ real-world name as it’s represented on signage, stationary, and other branding materials.
 Businesses engaging in keyword stuffing may add keywords and locations to their GMB name to break into the top 3 positions.
 For service area businesses, we have seen cases where a fake profile is created using just a keyword for the business name and phone number, without a website or address.

 In a search for “personal injury attorney San Diego,” a second result in maps shows where the company added the keyword and location as their business name to rank (this is not their business name).

 In another search for “Accounting and Bookkeeping Denver,” a top result is a keyword-stuffed business name that has no website, no reviews, and no physical business address - just a phone number to call.